FortunesFavor/Kismet/Rules.rst

  - Stamina is equal to 20*Level
  - Stamina recovery rate is based on level
  - Stamina is spent to raise the success threshold of an Ability
+ - Stamin is also spent to pay for a dodge chance.
+If a successful strike is made against you, you may contribute an amount of Stamina to bring the total roll into failure range, then roll Dodge for a chance to mitigate damage

 Edge
 ====